-During the year there were no amendments to Trust Deed.
-On 23 June 2022 the Trust Deed was amended in order to make various minor amendments to address the Trusts Act 2019 and for the more efficient operation of the Scheme
+The Trust Deed was amended on 23 June 2022 in order to make various minor amendments to address the Trusts Act 2019 and for the more efficient operation of the Scheme.
+There were no amendments to Trust Deed in the prior year.